anilabraham-IT/IntuneEDU/IntuneEDU/edu-express-config-settings-ios.md

 ---
 # Default iOS settings in Express Configuration
-Express Configuration comes preset to help you quickly set up your iOS devices.
-Intune for Education chooses options that are both Microsoft-recommended and best for school environments.
-This article describes those settings and their default behavior.
+Express configuration is preset with Microsoft-suggested settings to help you quickly set up a group of devices or users.
+Intune for Education chooses settings that are both Microsoft-recommended and best for school environments.
+This article describes those settings.

- Make changes to fit your school's rules and policies, or click straight through the settings page to apply the preset recommendations.
+ Make changes to fit your school's rules and policies, or click straight through the settings page to apply our recommendations.

-For the complete list of settings and descriptions, see [All iOS settings in Intune for Education](edu-settings-ios.md).
+For the complete list of settings and descriptions, see [All iOS settings in Intune for Education](all-edu-settings-ios.md).

+> [!IMPORTANT]
+> If iOS configurations are disabled when you launch express configuration, check to make sure you've set up both your MDM Apple Push certificate and DEP token.
+If you have both of these, make sure that neither has expired.
+For more information about setting up iOS device management see [Set up iOS device management](setup-ios-device-management.md)

 ## General settings
-Setting name|Default behavior|
+Setting name|Suggested value|
 |---|---|
 |Block removing device management profiles|Block|
 |Block sharing device usage data with Apple|Block|